 Supply management is a unique Canadian approach to agricultural production that benefits consumers, processors and the economy, while ensuring fair returns for Canadian turkey farmers.

-Under supply management, turkey farmers work together to match what they grow with what consumers need and want.
-By planning production, the industry is able to prevent surpluses or shortages in the market, ensuring Canadian consumers have access to a reliable supply of safe, high quality Canadian turkey products at reasonable prices, year-round.
+Turkey farmers work together under supply management to match what they grow with what consumers need and want.
+The industry is able to prevent surpluses or shortages in the market by planning production, ensuring Canadian consumers have access to a reliable supply of high quality Canadian turkey products at reasonable prices, year-round.

 The stability provided by supply management allows turkey farmers to earn fair returns from the marketplace, without having to rely on subsidies or taxpayer dollars.
 As a result, Canadian turkey farmers can reinvest in their farms, upgrade their operations and support communities across Canada.

-To work effectively and efficiently, supply management relies on three critical and equally important pillars.
+Supply management relies on three critical and equally important pillars to work effectively and efficiently.
 If one pillar is weakened, supply management as a whole is weakened.

 Production Planning Pillar